FREQUENTLY ASKED QUESTIONS

 What is heterogeneous grouping?

 Most classes at SIS are grouped heterogeneously.
 This means that students are grouped together regardless of ability level.
 Teachers are able to differentiate their instructional strategies to meet each student's individual needs.
-Because of this system, students will not be in the same group for the entire day, but rather will meet with a different group of peers each period.
+Because of this system, most students will not be in the same group for the entire day, but rather will meet with a different group of peers each period.

 What classes are homogeneously grouped?

-Only Algebra classes are grouped according to skill level.
+Only Algebra & 7th Grade Pre-Algebra classes are grouped according to skill level.

 How do I get lunch?

 Students may purchase hot lunch or they may purchase a-la-carte items, including milk.
 The Point of Sale program will continue to be used.
 Students bring in checks before school and drop them off in the cafeteria at the appropriate receptacle.
 Students' names must be on the envelope and then credit will be assigned into the cafeteria computer system.
 Students will sit at tables assigned to them by their teachers.
 Tables must be left neat and clean when lunch is finished.
 You can find menus and forms at our lunch program website.